6 US States for LGBTQ+ in 2026

 What is the most LGBTQ-friendly state in the US in 2026?

-Massachusetts and Colorado take the top spots.
-Massachusetts has the absolute strongest legal framework.
-Colorado wins the overall balance by mixing excellent legal protection with a better cost of living and incredible outdoor lifestyle.
+Massachusetts and Colorado are top of the list.
+Massachusetts has the strongest legal framework by far.
+Colorado's got it going on when it comes to the overall balance – it's got great legal protection, a better cost of living and an amazing outdoor lifestyle.

 Which states have full nondiscrimination protections for LGBTQ people?

-As of 2026, 21 states and Washington DC explicitly protect LGBTQ people from discrimination in employment, housing, and public accommodations.
+As of 2026, 21 states and Washington, DC explicitly protect LGBTQ people from discrimination in employment, housing and public services.
 The list includes California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Virginia, Washington, and Wisconsin.

 Is Texas safe for LGBTQ people?

-Statewide, no. Texas ranks 43rd nationally for equality.
-While cities like Austin, Dallas, and Houston have great local communities, state law provides zero broad protections against discrimination.
-The state has also passed severe restrictions targeting transgender residents.
+Statewide, no. Texas is 43rd in the country for equality.
+While cities like Austin, Dallas, and Houston have great local communities, there are no laws to protect people against discrimination.
+The state has also passed strict rules targeting transgender people.

 What is the cheapest LGBTQ-friendly state to live in?

 Minnesota.
-The Twin Cities offer a cost of living slightly below the national average and highly accessible housing.
+The Twin Cities have a cost of living that's slightly below the national average and it's really easy to find housing here.
 You get top-tier legal protection and a massive queer community.
-The only price you pay is dealing with the winter snow.
+The only thing you have to deal with is the winter snow.

 Are there safe LGBTQ-friendly options in the South?

-It depends on how you define safe.
-Cities like Austin, Atlanta, and New Orleans offer incredibly welcoming local communities.
-However, they exist inside states with hostile governments.
-You will find your people, but you will not find legal protections for your healthcare, family rights, or job security.
+It depends on what you mean by 'safe'.
+Cities like Austin, Atlanta, and New Orleans have really welcoming local communities.
+But they're stuck in places with governments that aren't exactly friendly.
+You'll find your people, but you won't find legal protections for your healthcare, family rights, or job security.

 Is the situation getting better or worse for LGBTQ people?

-It is polarizing.
-Protective states like Minnesota and Colorado are doubling down and passing even stronger shield laws.
-Meanwhile, conservative states are pushing record numbers of anti-LGBTQ bills.
+It's a bit of a hot topic.
+Protective states like Minnesota and Colorado are really going for it and passing even stronger shield laws.
+At the same time, conservative states are pushing record numbers of anti-LGBTQ bills.
 The country is splitting into two very different legal realities, which is why your choice of state matters more now than ever.